 Adding XML notations

 So far the generated documentation hasn’t been very descriptive.
 Luckily Swashbuckle can utilize XML comments to add documentation to Swagger.
-First we’ll need to check the “produce outputs on build” “XML documentation file” (VS2015 update 3) checkbox on the “Build” tab of the project properties (or set xmlDoc to true in the buildOptions section in the project.json file):
+First we’ll need to check the “XML documentation file” (VS2015 update 3) checkbox on the “Build” tab of the project properties (or set xmlDoc to true in the buildOptions section in the project.json file):